rafael-santiago/tulip/doc/MANUAL.md

 ## The Tulip system

-``Tulip`` is an idea/software which can be splitted and understood on a two main parts:
+``Tulip`` is an idea/software which can be splitted and understood on two main parts:

 - The ``DSL`` that you use to express your ``Musical intentions`` (maybe previously transcribed using "numeric ciphering").
 - The processor that you use to produce a ``tablature`` output from your ``"tlp notation"``.